The animal must be id-marked

 The blood sample is to be analysed by an approved laboratory, and must show a value of at least 0.5 IU/ml.
-You can find the EU list of approved laboratories in the right-hand column.

 If the animal has been revaccinated correctly once the blood sample has been collected, you do not need to collect a new sample in order for the animal to be allowed in Sweden.

 90 days must pass before the veterinary certificate may be issued

 The veterinary certificate you need in order to bring the animals into the EU must not be issued until at least 90 days have passed after the collection of the blood sample for the antibody check.
 Please make sure that the rabies vaccination does not expire during this period.
 If the animal is not revaccinated within the vaccination’s period of validity, you need to get a new blood sample.